2025ac05900-sys/ML-Assignment-2-Bank-Marketing/README.md

 - Fast and computationally efficient.
 - Lower AUC, F1 Score, and MCC compared to the top-performing models.

-Therefore, Random Forest was selected as the best-performing model for the Bank Marketing Dataset.
+Conclusion: Among all models, Random Forest achieved the highest AUC score (0.9079) while maintaining high accuracy, which is why it was selected as the best model.
 ---

 ## 🌐 Streamlit App Features